 - READING TIME: 5 minutes

-PUBLISHED 19Mar2020: Of the half-dozen small practices in my life that give me more energy and stamina, I’ve found that drinking distilled water is one of the most effective.
-I’ve written about this before, and that generated questions about home distillation systems that I’ll answer here.
+Of the half-dozen small practices in my life that give me more energy and stamina, I’ve found that drinking distilled water is one of the most effective.
+I’ve written about this before, and that article generated questions about home distillation systems that I’ll answer here.

 When steam from boiling water is condensed back into liquid, the result is distilled water.
 Home distillation systems are one of the best ways to make virtually pure drinking water, and there are two reasons this matters.

 First, the amount of minerals in even very hard water is insignificant compared to our daily requirements.
 You’d have to drink a whopping several hundred liters of hard water each day (containing 500 parts per million of dissolved calcium) to get your daily requirement of calcium in that way.
+Of course, no one can do that.
 And second, minerals that are present in hard water are in what’s called “non-chelated” form.
 This makes them more difficult for your body to use, and somewhat troublesome to deal with biologically.
 Eliminating waterborne minerals that end up as kidney stones and painful joint deposits is the main reason I prefer drinking distilled water.
-We have distilled water in abundance at our place because of the kind of distiller we have.
+We have distilled water in abundance at our place because of the kind of automatic distiller we use.